Getting Started with Chalk

 Let's reload the http config so that we can send chalks to the server again, but from our local file (especially if you changed the configuration at all):

-chalk load demo-http.c4m
+chalk load testconfig.c4m

 Chalking a Container